nginxinc/nginx-amplify-doc/amplify-guide.md

   5. Restart the agent.

-With the above completed The agent should be able to detect the MySQL master, obtain the access to status, and collect the necessary metrics.
+With the above configuration steps the agent should be able to detect the MySQL master, obtain the access to status, and collect the necessary metrics.
+The end result should be an additional tab displayed on the [Graphs](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#graphs) page, with the pre-defined visualization of the key MySQL metrics.

-Here is the list of caveats to look for if the PHP-FPM metrics are not being collected:

-If checking the above issues didn't help, please enable the agent's [debug log](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#agent-logfile), restart the agent, wait a few minutes, and then create an issue via Intercom.
-Please attach the log to the Intercom chat.
+If the above didn't work, please enable the agent's [debug log](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#agent-logfile), restart the agent, wait a few minutes, and then create an issue via Intercom.
+Please attach the debug log to the Intercom chat.

-With all of the above successfully configured, the end result should be an additional tab displayed on the [Graphs](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#graphs) page, with the pre-defined visualization of the MySQL metrics.

 Below is the list of supported MySQL metrics.